-Procedures for the conduct of such appeals can be found in the Procedures for Alleged Violation of Part B (Title IX) of the UIS Sexual Misconduct Policy by Employees on the Sexual Misconduct Complaint Resolution Procedures website.
+Procedures for the conduct of such appeals can be found in the Procedures for Alleged Violation of Part B (Title IX) of the UIS Sexual Misconduct Policy by Employees on the Title IX Complaint Procedures webpage.

 2. Complaints against Employee Respondents Alleging Sexual Misconduct other than Title IX Sexual Harassment